 If you are a child and would like to get involved, please ensure that we have the consent from a parent or guardian before providing your personal information to us.

 We will retain your personal data in line with our retention policy, unless a valid business reason exists which means we need to retain personal data for longer.

 If you post or send any content that we believe to be inappropriate, offensive or in breach of any laws, make defamatory statements on our forums or social media pages, we may use your personal information to inform relevant third parties such as your internet provider or law enforcement agencies.

 Our website uses Google Analytics.
 This is a website statistic tool that provides useful information on how users navigate our website.
 We can use this information to make changes to our website in order to improve the overall experience for our supporters visiting our website.

 Security precautions in place to protect the loss, misuse or alteration of your information

 When you give us personal information, we take steps to ensure that it’s treated securely.
 Any sensitive information is encrypted and protected with the following software 128 Bit encryption on SSL.
-When you are on a secure page, a lock icon will appear on the bottom of web browsers such as Microsoft Internet Explorer and Google Chrome.
+When you are on a secure page, a lock icon will appear on the bottom of web browsers such as Microsoft Edge and Google Chrome.